joelthecoder/joelthecoder/README.md

 My name is Joel 👋

-I'm a high-energy Team Lead that loves pushing my team to its full potential.
+I'm a high-energy Dev Manager that loves pushing my team to its full potential.

 My skills include